 The Nomination Committee will follow a range of diversified perspectives, including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service.
 The ultimate decision will be made upon possible contribution that the selected candidates will bring to the Board.

-The Board of the Company comprises the following Directors:
+The Board of the Company comprises the following Directors as at 31 March 2016:

 Executive Directors

 Mr. Lu Quanzhang (Chairman)